sbrown89/libzbar/README.md

 msbuild.exe INSTALL.vcxproj <br />

 # LEGAL NOTE:
+## Suggested use, NOT ACTUAL  LEGAL ADVICE
 On windows this will statically build and link the libiconv library.
-For non-opensource / proprietary code, by dynamically linking to the final lib (libzbar), you will then remain LGPL compliant.
+For non-opensource / proprietary code, by dynamically linking to the final lib (libzbar), you will remain LGPL compliant.
 This, the original ZBar codebase and libiconv are released under the LGPL license.<br />